mjohndus/adminer/docs/upgrade.md

   See [Configuration options](/docs/configuration.md) for more information.

 - Plugins `AdminerJsonColumn` (json-column.php) and [AdminerJsonPreview](https://github.com/pematon/adminer-plugins) by
   Pematon were replaced by new `JsonPreviewPlugin`.
+New plugin respects `jsonValuesDetection` configuration option.

 - Plugin `AdminerLoginIp` (login-ip.php) does not allow empty passwords.
 Use configuration option `defaultPasswordHash` for that.